Scrubs (2001 TV series)

 Scrubs (stylized as [scrubs]) is an American medical sitcom created by Bill Lawrence.
 The series follows the lives of employees at the fictional Sacred Heart Hospital, which is a teaching hospital.
 The title is a play on surgical scrubs and a term for a low-ranking person because at the beginning of the series, most of the main characters are medical interns.

-The series was noted for its fast-paced slapstick and surreal vignettes presented mostly as the daydreams of the central character, John "J.D."
+The series is noted for its fast-paced slapstick and surreal vignettes presented mostly as the daydreams of the central character and narrator, John "J.D."
 Dorian, played by Zach Braff.
-The main cast for all but its last season consisted of Braff, Sarah Chalke, Donald Faison, Neil Flynn, Ken Jenkins, John C. McGinley, and Judy Reyes.
-The series featured multiple guest appearances by film actors, such as Brendan Fraser, Heather Graham, Michael J. Fox and Colin Farrell.
+The main cast for seasons one through eight consisted of Braff, Sarah Chalke, Donald Faison, Ken Jenkins, John C. McGinley, and Judy Reyes.
+Recurring cast member Neil Flynn joined the main cast in season two.
+The series featured multiple guest appearances by film actors, such as Brendan Fraser, Heather Graham, Michael J. Fox, and Colin Farrell.

-Although season eight's "My Finale" was conceived and filmed as a series finale, the show was eventually revived for a ninth season subtitled Med School, with the setting moved to a medical school and new cast members introduced.
-Of the original cast only Braff, Faison, and McGinley remained regular cast members, while others (except Reyes) made guest appearances; Kerry Bishé, Eliza Coupe, Dave Franco, and Michael Mosley became series regulars, with Bishé becoming the show's new narrator.
+Scrubs aired in its original format between October 2001 and May 2009—switching from its original network NBC to ABC in January 2009—with the season eight episodes "My Finale" conceived and filmed as a series finale.
+The ninth season, which aired on ABC between December 2009 and March 2010, moved the setting to a medical school and introduced new regular cast members Kerry Bishé, Dave Franco, and Michael Mosley, with Bishé becoming the show's new narrator, and season 8 recurring cast member Eliza Coupe promoted to main cast.
+Braff, Faison, and McGinley remained regular cast members, and others made guest appearances.
+This version of the show was canceled in May 2010.

-Scrubs, produced by Doozer Productions and ABC Studios (formerly Touchstone Television), premiered on October 2, 2001, on NBC.
-The series received a Peabody Award in 2006.
-During the seventh season, NBC announced that it would not renew the show; ABC announced it had picked up the eighth season of the series, intended to be the final season, which began airing on January 6, 2009.
-A ninth season, subtitled Med School, premiered on December 1, 2009, and on May 14, 2010, ABC officially canceled the series.
+The series received critical acclaim throughout its run and earned 17 Emmy Award nominations, including two for Outstanding Comedy Series.
+It also received a Peabody Award in 2006.

-In July 2025, ABC revived the series by officially ordering season 10 to premiere during the 2025–26 broadcasting season.
-Braff, Faison, Chalke, McGinley, and Reyes will return with Lawrence returning as executive producer.
-The reboot is set to premiere on February 25, 2026.
+The series was revived by ABC in 2025, with the revival series premiering in February 2026.